Deductive reasoning: Probability logic

-Suppose that the conjunction ((P & Q) & R) fails to be more probable than not.
-Then there is at least one logical consequence of the group that fails to be more probable than not – namely, that very conjunction.
-So it is an essential factor for the argument to “preserve plausibility” (Dr. McGrew coins this phrase to mean “guarantee, from information about the plausibility of the premises alone, that any conclusion drawn from those premises by deductive inference is itself more plausible than not”) that the conjunction of the premises be more probable than not.
+Probability logic is interested in how the probability of the premises of an argument affects the probability of its conclusion.
+It differs from classical logic, which assumes that propositions are either true or false but does not take into consideration the probability or certainty that a proposition is true or false.

 History

 Aristotle, a Greek philosopher, started documenting deductive reasoning in the 4th century BC.
 René Descartes, in his book Discourse on Method, refined the idea for the Scientific Revolution.
 Developing four rules to follow for proving an idea deductively, Descartes laid the foundation for the deductive portion of the scientific method.
 Descartes' background in geometry and mathematics influenced his ideas on the truth and reasoning, causing him to develop a system of general reasoning now used for most mathematical reasoning.
 Similar to postulates, Descartes believed that ideas could be self-evident and that reasoning alone must prove that observations are reliable.
 These ideas also lay the foundations for the ideas of rationalism.